 Since caffeine is a stimulant, it can increase heart rate, blood pressure, as well as anxiety.
 If you are prone to any of these conditions, it is best to talk to a health professional about your caffeine intake, or perhaps include some decaffeinated versions.

 Caffeine can also affect sleep and may cause digestive issues for some.
 Therefore, planning coffee before a run may require some strategic planning.

 Another important consideration is that the body can become desensitized to caffeine if you’re regularly consuming high amounts.
 In these cases, cycling caffeine—taking time off from consumption, then resuming—could be beneficial.

-When it comes to getting your caffeine, the two most common choices are coffee or a pre-workout supplement, and which one you pick can often seem complicated.
+When it comes to getting your caffeine kick, the two most common choices are coffee or a pre-workout supplement, and which one you pick can often seem complicated.

-Coffee is widely-available, cheaper and only supplies caffeine.
-Pre-workout supplements, on the other hand, are pricier, popular among gym-goers and contain a variety of ingredients.
+Coffee is widely available, cheaper supplies only caffeine.
+Pre-workout supplements, on the other hand, are pricier, popular among gym-goers and often contain a variety of ingredients.